 The Drugs Peace Institute is convinced that your positive reaction to our request will greatly help senator de Lima in her fight for freedom.
-We hope it will equally help to pressure the Duterte regime to reconsider its horrendous mass murder of drug users.
+It may equally help to pressure the Duterte regime to reconsider its horrendous mass murder of drug users.